MiloszKrajewski/lz4net/README.md

 # FYI

 I'm in the process of porting 1.8.1 (latest stable @ 2018-02-01) to .NET Standard.
 It wont support .NET < 4.6 and will be "Unsafe" only.
-For now, there are some performance problems, as inline functions in .NET don't work the same way as in C (not everything gets inlined as I would like it to be).
+There is a lot of tricks and obscure pointer manipulations so I'm moving slowly and trying not to break things.
 Due to breaking changes it will be released as different nuget package.
-You can monitor development here: https://github.com/MiloszKrajewski/K4os.Compression.LZ4 (empty at the time of writing)
+You can monitor development here: https://github.com/MiloszKrajewski/K4os.Compression.LZ4.
+Some things work already but it's a rocky road.

 # lz4net
 **LZ4** - ultra fast compression algorithm - for all .NET platforms